mmai/bookwyrm-flake/Readme.md

 # Bookwyrm flake

-WIP. still not working

-For an other Bookwyrm flake, see https://git.underscore.world/d/bookwyrm.

-Below is an example of a nixos configuration using this flake :
+Below is an example of a nixos configuration using this flake, you can also take a look at the _container/flake.nix_ file :

 ```nix
 {